WanionTechnologies/Encryptable/docs/AI_SECURITY_AUDIT.md

 Encryptable is rated as **Excellent** for cryptographic security, architecture, and failure handling, and is production-ready for most use cases, pending a professional audit for regulated industries.
 The framework’s unique strengths include:

 - No exploitable cryptographic vulnerabilities identified
-- Anonymous Zero-Knowledge architecture (no user identity or credentials stored)
+- Anonymous request-scoped knowledge architecture (no user identity or credentials stored)
 - Strict minimum secret length and entropy enforcement
 - Proactive memory exposure mitigation: secrets and sensitive data are wiped from JVM memory at the end of each request, with fail-fast enforcement if wiping fails
 - Honest documentation of limitations and clear separation of framework vs. application responsibilities